Bismuth-Consultancy-BV/P4Houdini/README.md

 To install the plugin for the first time, follow these steps:
 1. Clone this repository and make note of the directory you have cloned it to.
 2. Copy the `P4Houdini.json` file found in the repository root, and paste it in the $HOUDINI_USER_PREF_DIR/packages/ folder.
-3. Edit the `P4Houdini.json` file you just pasted, and modify the path found inside.
+3. Edit the `P4Houdini.json` file you just pasted, and modify the `$P4HOUDINI` path found inside.
 Set the path to where you cloned the repository to in step one.
 4. Launch Houdini and open the `P4Houdini` shelf.
 Click the `Install P4` shelf button.
 Restart Houdini once complete.
+If you are experiencing any issues in this step please see the troubleshooting section.
 5. Set the depot by pressing the `Set Depot` shelf button.
 Browse to the root folder of your repo and hit accept.
 Additionally you can also manually set the path in the `P4Preferences.json` file.
 The variable to set is `P4Client_Root`.
-6. Press the Activate License shelf tool and enter your license key to generate a p4houdini.license file.
+6. Press the Activate License shelf tool and enter your license key (Site or Gumroad) to generate a p4houdini.license file.

 ## Configuring a P4 Repository
 The plugin makes use of P4TICKETS.
 This means that it wil make use of already validated and authenticated sessions from the Perforce Visual Client.
 These tickets are valid by default for 12 hours.
 If the plugin has authentication issues, try logging in on P4V again.